enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-25_lazy-strict-eval.typ

 There are currently two main algorithms for normalizing interaction nets: lazy evaluation and strict evaluation.
 We'll see that these two algorithms are somewhat at odds with each other.
 Specifically, strict evaluation is highly parallelizable and has garbage collection for free, while lazy evaluation can normalize a larger class of terms.
-In order to understand this difference, we'll have to introduce a new family of interaction systems:
+In order to understand this difference, we'll have to introduce a new family#footnote[To be more accurate, this family of interaction systems is parametrized by the number of binary nodes $k$ and the set of named nets $cal(R)$.
+Additionally, the presented rewrite rules are also a family or schema of rewrite rules.
+There are actually
-$k$-SIC with reference nodes.
+$thick 2^(k+|cal(R)|+1)$ possible kinds of interactions.] of interaction systems: $k$-SIC with reference nodes.

 = $k$-SIC + References

-$k$-SIC is natural extension of 2-SIC, where we have $k$ different kinds of binary nodes that annihilate when they are of the same kind, and commute when they are of different kinds.
+$k$-SIC is natural extension of 2-SIC, where we have $k$ different kinds (also known as _labels_) of binary nodes that annihilate when they are of the same kind, and commute when they are of different kinds.
 Additionally, we're going to add a new kind of node known as a _reference node_.
 This is a deferred reference to a named net, which will be copied when interacted with.
-Named nets must have a free wire#footnote[much like how our translations of lambda calculus terms would refer to nets through a free wire].
+Named nets must have a free wire#footnote[Much like how our translations of lambda calculus terms would refer to nets through a free wire.].
 The set of names $cal(R)$ is fixed.

-For the remainder of the post, we'll refer to this interaction system as simply $k$-SIC without explicitly mentioning the addition of reference nodes every time.
+For the remainder of the post, we'll refer to this interaction system as simply $k$-SIC without explicitly mentioning the addition of reference (and eraser) nodes every time.

 The kinds of nodes now looks like: